 When previous legislation was proposed to address this issue, foster care youth, alumni and adoptees fully endorsed this effort:

 - In 2008, the Fostering Connections Act became federal law.
 Ohio foster care alumni had helped advocated for this in DC.
-The act includes provisions in section 206 that specific that reasonable efforts shall be made to place siblings together when they are placed in out-of-home care.
+The act includes provisions in section 206 that specify that reasonable efforts shall be made to place siblings together when they are placed in out-of-home care.

 - In 2017, the Fostering Sibling Connections Bill (HB 448) was introduced in Ohio by Representatives Sarah LaTourette and Janine Boyd.